dbj-data/dbj-dll-samples/readme.md

 // Windows keeps it in a memory for a while dbjcs_dll_unload();
 ```
-Example: On the struct interface of the `component_a.dll` declared is a function pointer `get42` .
+Example: On the struct interface of the `component_a.dll` declared is a function `get42` .
 The struct interface is declared like this:
 ```cpp
 // component_a.h
 struct component_a